3.1.2. Co-financing of actions by other partners

-- Parallel co-financing: the action is broken down into clearly identifiable sub-projects, each funded by the different co-financing partners (funds are earmarked).
-Normally each sub-action will be subject to the rules and procedures imposed by each donor.
+Parallel co-financing: the action is broken down into clearly identifiable sub-actions, each funded by a different co-financing partner.
+The funds of each donor are earmarked.
+Normally, each sub-action will be subject to the rules and procedures imposed by the donor financing that sub-action.

-- Joint co-financing: the total action cost is divided between the co-financing partners and all the funds are pooled, with the result that the source of funding for a specific activity within the project cannot be identified (funds are not earmarked).
+Joint co-financing: the total cost of the action is divided between the co-financing partners and all the funds are pooled, with the result that the source of funding for a specific activity within the action cannot be identified (no traceability).
+Funds of the donors are hence not earmarked.
 As it is virtually impossible to apply each donor's rules and procedures, the donors agree on the common rules to be applied.
-Under joint co-financing, the contribution of the EU/EDF is finite by nature, so it is neither possible nor consistent with the purpose of joint co-financing to require the traceability of this contribution once it has been transferred to a co-financed fund and mingled with other donors' funds.
+A jointly co-financed action is known as multi-donor action.

 With a view to harmonising the terminology used in the legal framework, the term 'joint co-financing' will cover such terms as pool funds, basket funds, multi-donor funds/actions, active or passive co-financing with Member States and multi-donor trust funds, all of which are forms of co-financing.